Fadya El Rayess, MD, MPH

 Scholarly Elective - Scholars can use this rotation to complete their project.

-Longitudinal Ambulatory Clerkship - it may be possible to design an LAC that also allows work towards the scholarly product.
+Advanced Clinical Mentorship (ACM) - it may be possible to design an ACM that also allows work towards the scholarly product.

 - First year: students will be evaluated on their summer project presentations.